Housing Arrangements Abroad

 Host families usually live within reasonable distance from your school or learning center.
 They will provide you with a private room with study facilities, bed linens, and meals where appropriate.
 It is important to respect your host family’s rules and to be courteous to their requests.

-Try to reach an early understanding with your hosts regarding the rules and customs of their home, especially with regard to such things as the use of hot water, helping with meals, and inviting guests.
+Try to reach an early understanding with your hosts regarding the rules and customs of their home, especially with regard to such things as the use of hot water, helping with meals, and inviting guests over.
 It is important to be conscious of cultural differences that exist.
 A gracious attitude toward your hosts will go a long way in overcoming cultural misunderstandings.
 A small gift at the beginning of your stay is a kind way to express gratitude to your host family for opening up their home to you.
 Pictures of your family and school life are also good icebreakers and help your hosts to know you better.

 Housing in Eugene/Home Campus

-Many programs run during the academic year meaning you may need to leave your campus/off campus housing early, or arrive later in the year.
+Many programs run during the academic year meaning you may need to leave your on or off campus housing early, or arrive later in the year.
 For UO students, we encourage you to use the Off Campus Housing site to look for potential sublet options or roommate requests.
 In addition, UO students can secure term-by-term housing contracts with UO University Housing with no penalty for leaving early to go on a GEO program.